 All contracts in our

-masterbranch are eligible for the bounty.
-Contracts in the
+/contracts in the repo https://github.com/argentlabs/argent-contracts/tree/master are eligible for the bounty.

 The Argent website or the Argent infrastructure in general is NOT part of this bug bounty program.